16 New Openings in Orlando in 2016

-Opening this summer is the new Loews Sapphire Falls Resort.
+- Also opening this summer is the new Loews Sapphire Falls Resort at Universal Orlando.
 It will be the fifth onsite hotel at Universal Orlando Resort, featuring 1,000 rooms and suites with a casual Caribbean theme, built around a lagoon and towering waterfall.

-On Soarin' Around the World guests on board the popular Soarin' attraction will journey to far-flung lands and fly above some of the world's most unique natural landscapes and man-made wonders when the new Soarin' Around the World makes its debut also at Epcot.
+- On Soarin' Around the World, an upgrade to the popular Soarin' attraction at Epcot, guests will journey to far-flung lands and fly above some of the world's most unique natural landscapes and manmade wonders.

-The popular Kilimanjaro Safaris attraction at Disney's Animal Kingdom theme park will be extended for a new nighttime adventure.
-Travel aboard the Sunset Kilimanjaro Safaris amid the magically extended orange glow of the setting sun, and discover two species new to the attraction: African wild dogs and hyenas.
+- The popular Kilimanjaro Safaris attraction at Disney's Animal Kingdom will be extended for a new nighttime adventure.
+Travel aboard Sunset Kilimanjaro Safaris amid the magically extended orange glow of the setting sun, and discover two species new to the attraction: African wild dogs and hyenas.

-Walt Disney World Resort will complete a multi-year transformation of Disney Springs.
+- Walt Disney World Resort will complete a multi-year transformation of Downtown Disney to turn it into Disney Springs.
 Featuring an eclectic and contemporary mix from Disney and other noteworthy brands, this new expansion will double the number of shops, restaurants and other venues for guests to explore, to more than 150 establishments.

 The new restaurants to be added this year to Disney Springs include:

-Frontera Fresca also opens at Disney Springs, the creation of celebrity Chef Rick Bayless who is known for his authentic Mexican cuisine.
+- Frontera Cocina, the creation of celebrity Chef Rick Bayless who is known for his authentic Mexican cuisine, also opens at Disney Springs.
 Bayless' menu includes specialties such as hand-crafted tortas, tacos, salads, fresh-made guacamole and classic Mexican braised meat entrees, all crafted with his time-honored recipes.

-Homecoming: Florida Kitchen and Southern Shine is celebrity Chef Art Smith's new restaurant opening in summer at Disney Springs.
-After 25 years of preparing award-winning meals for celebrities and heads of state and appearing on television, Smith is returning to his home state of Florida with this rustic-chic restaurant featuring Southern classics and whimsical cocktails, punches and coolers.
+- Homecomin’ Florida Kitchen is celebrity chef Art Smith's new restaurant opening in summer at Disney Springs.
+After 25 years of preparing award-winning meals for celebrities and heads of state, as well as appearing on television, Smith is returning to his home state of Florida with this rustic-chic restaurant featuring Southern classics and whimsical cocktails, punches and coolers.

-STK plans to open in the early part of this year is an upscale steakhouse that blends two concepts into one-the modern steakhouse and a chic lounge.
+- STK plans to open in the early part of this year as an upscale steakhouse that blends two concepts into one: the modern steakhouse and a chic lounge.
 Features include a live DJ, high-energy atmosphere and a sleek environment designed to encourage guests to interact and mingle.

-The addition of a new attraction, Heroes and Legends is underway at the Kennedy Space Center Visitor Complex.
-It will showcase the heroism of America's early space pioneers while guests experience the thrills and dangers of America's earliest space missions through high-tech elements and special effects.
+- The addition of a new attraction, Heroes and Legends, is underway at the Kennedy Space Center Visitor Complex.
+It will showcase the heroism of America's original space pioneers while guests experience the thrills and dangers of America's earliest space missions through high-tech elements and special effects.

-Cask & Larder at Orlando International Airport will be the airport outpost for the popular Winter Park restaurant that was named one of Esquire magazine's Best New Restaurants in America in 2014, will open in the summer.
+- Cask & Larder at Orlando International Airport will be the airport outpost for the popular Winter Park restaurant that was named one of Esquire magazine's Best New Restaurants in America in 2014, opening in the summer.